masumi-network/kodosumi/docs/develop.md

 app = ServeAPI()
 ```

 The `ServeAPI()` initialization creates a FastAPI application with kodosumi-specific extensions.
-It provides automatic OpenAPI documentation, error handling, authentication and access control, input validation, and configuration management.
+It provides automatic OpenAPI documentation, error handling, authentication and access control, input validation, and some configuration management.

 The `app` instance will be used to define the service _endpoint_ with `@app.enter` and to define service meta data following OpenAPI standards.

 ### 4. define user interface

 Before we implement the endpoint we will define the user interface of your service.
-We important _forms_ elements from `kodosumi.core`.
+We import _forms_ elements from `kodosumi.core`.
 See [forms overview](./forms.md) on the supported form and input elements.

 ```python
 from kodosumi.core import forms